jiazhen-code/PhD/README.md

   <img src="figs/example1.png" width="100%" alt="example">
 </div>

-+ **VHE-base**: Shown in (c) with red and green block.
++ **PhD-base**: Shown in (c) with red and green block.
 Basically you can regard it as a normal visual question answering task (normal question and image ).
 But we additionally indicate the hallucinatory element (`hitem`) in the question (see data.json).
-+ **VHE-iac**: Shown in (c) with yellow block.
-For each question in VHE-base, we further combine it with inaccurate context.
++ **PhD-iac**: Shown in (c) with yellow block.
+For each question in PhD-base, we further combine it with inaccurate context.
 This inaccurate context has some noise information unrelated to the image.
-+ **VHE-icc**: Shown in (c) with purple block.
-Similar to VHE-iac, the question is combined with incorrect context.
++ **PhD-icc**: Shown in (c) with purple block.
+Similar to PhD-iac, the question is combined with incorrect context.
 This context is totally conflicted with the image.
-+ **VHE-ccs**: Shown in (d).
++ **PhD-ccs**: Shown in (d).
 Though the question is normal, the image is generated by AI and is counter-common-sense in the real world.

 PhD is a consistently developing dataset, and we will continue to update and refine it.
 If you have any questions or suggestions, please feel free to contact us.